MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

     | Management group display name | **az104-02-mg1** |

     ![image](./media/l2-image7.png)

+    > **Note**: You might find the Management group named **az104-02-mg1** has already been created, if not please follow the below step to create one with provided details.

 1. In the list of management groups, click the entry representing the newly created management group.